netgroup/Dreamer-Testbed-Deployer/README.md

 Using this tool you can "literally" program your Testbed configuration file.
-Moreover you can connect in remote to the VM leveraging the internal CLI or execute remote command on single VM or on a group of VM.
+Moreover you can connect in remote to the VM leveraging the internal CLI or execute remote command on single VM or on a group of VMs.

 License
 =======